seanpoyner/gradio-mcp-playground/README_hf_space.md

 - **👩‍💻 Learn AI agent development** through hands-on experience
 - **🌈 Build and deploy tools** using Gradio's intuitive interface
 - **🤝 Contribute to the open-source ecosystem** regardless of budget

+## 🎥 Video Overview

+[Watch the video demo](YOUR_VIDEO_LINK_HERE) - Learn how Gradio MCP Playground democratizes access to MCP technology and see the powerful agentic capabilities in action!

 ## ✨ What is Gradio MCP Playground?